FIREFIGHT-RELOADED/FIREFIGHT-RELOADED-src-sdk-2013/README.md

 **NOTE: PLEASE NOTE THAT THIS REPOSITORY WILL HAVE UNFINISHED OR BUGGY CODE FROM A NEWER RELEASE OF FIREFIGHT RELOADED.
 KEEP THIS IN MIND BEFORE COMPILING OR FORKING.**

 As this is a Half-Life 2/Source Engine mod, a file named LICENCE-VALVE.md is included which includes Valve's Source 1 SDK licence.\
-All code written by Valve and Bitl are covered by this licence.\
+All code written by Valve and Bitl are covered by this license.\
 Code used in FIREFIGHT RELOADED may be used for your Source Engine game/mod, however you must give credit to Bitl if you do use code from this mod into your Source SDK project.

 ## Compiling